ScilifelabDataCentre/dds_workshop/docs/2_getting_started_session.md

 > services-noreply@scilifelab.se

-This link is to register a new account in the Testing instance and in a custom unit for this workshop.
+This link will lead you to a registration form for a new account in the Testing instance within a custom unit created for this workshop.

 The email, which was sent earlier this week, can be found in your mailbox by searching for the following sentence: `You have been invited to join the SciLifeLab Data Delivery System (DDS)`